What is Non-performing Asset (NPA)

 NPAs are categorised into 3 major types:

-1. Substandard assets: Assets which has remained NPA for a period less than or equal to 12 months
+1. Substandard Assets: Assets which has remained NPA for a period less than or equal to 12 months

-2. Doubtful assets: An asset which has remained in the substandard category for a period of 12 months.
+2. Doubtful Assets: An asset which has remained in the substandard category for a period of 12 months.

-3. Loss assets: If the loan is not repaid even after it remained a substandard asset for more than 3 years and it has been identified as unrecoverable by internal / external audit and it would be called Loss asset.
+3. Loss Assets: If the loan is not repaid even after it remained a substandard asset for more than 3 years and it has been identified as unrecoverable by internal / external audit and it would be called Loss asset.
 As per RBI, "Loss asset is considered uncollectible and of such little value that its continuance as a bankable asset is not warranted, although there may be some salvage or recovery value."

 For Agriculture Loans, there is some change while classifying loan as NPA as mentioned below: